-United Nations Surveys on Crime Trends and the Operations of Criminal Justice Systems (CTS)
+United Nations Surveys on Crime Trends and the Operations of Criminal Justice Systems (UN-CTS)

 The collection of statistics on crime at the international level was first considered in 1853.
 The Economic and Social Council, in its resolution 1984/48 of 25 May 1984, requested that the Secretary-General maintain and develop the United Nations crime-related database by continuing to conduct surveys of crime trends and the operations of criminal justice systems.
 The major goal of the United Nations Surveys on Crime Trends and the Operations of Criminal Justice Systems is to collect data on the incidence of reported crime and the operations of criminal justice systems with a view to improving the analysis and dissemination of that information globally.
 The survey results provide an overview of trends and interrelationships between various parts of the criminal justice system to promote informed decision-making in administration, nationally and internationally.